sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 ### Create a signup form

-Use Signup Forms with the SendGrid Automation beta to capture new contacts and add them directly to an Automation list.
+Use Signup Forms with Automation to capture new contacts and add them directly to an Automation list.
 If the list you add them to is acting as the entry criteria for a live automation, the new contact will automatically receive any emails you’ve created as part of that automation.

-You can enable contacts to access your signup form either by sending them a link hosted by SendGrid or by embedding it directly into your website.
+You can enable contacts to access your signup form either by sending them a link hosted by Twilio SendGrid or by embedding it directly into your website.

 <call-out>